Entanglement percolation in random quantum networks: Basic concepts of networks and percolation

 The transport properties within a network or a lattice can be characterized using the mathematical framework of percolation theory \cite{2021perc}.
 In ``edge percolation'', a coin is tossed for each of the edges of a network and with probability $p$ the edge is kept, while with probability $1 - p$ the edge is removed.
 For small $p$, the majority of edges are eliminated, whereas for $p$ close to 1, most edges are left intact.
 The system is said to ``percolate'' if a path of edges connecting opposite sides of the network exists \cite{grimmett}.

 A critical probability, known as the percolation threshold ($p_c$), defines a second order phase transition.
-For $p > p_c$, the system always percolates, meaning that a connecting path always exists, whereas for $p < p_c$ the system does not percolate.
+For $p > p_c$, the system percolates, meaning that a giant connected component emerges, whereas for $p < p_c$ the system consists only of finite disjoint clusters.
 This transition is sharp for infinite networks (such as infinite lattices) while for finite systems you can study finite size effects at the transition point \cite{aharonystauffer}.

 Defining percolation as connecting opposite sides of a network may be suitable for lattices, but it is non-trivial for more complex networks where it is not obvious what is a ``side''.
 Because of that, one can use different order parameters.
+For example, one can utilize the probability $\Pi(p)$ that a giant spanning cluster exists.
+In an infinite network, $\Pi(p) = 0$ for $p < p_c$, and it sharply transitions to $\Pi(p) = 1$ for $p > p_c$.
-For instance, in this article, we have utilized the percolation strength $P_\infty$, which is defined as the probability that a node belongs to the largest connected component, that is, the cluster containing the largest amount of nodes in the network.

-As shown in \Cref{fig:perc}, for low probabilities (below the transition) the network consists of small clusters, so $P_\infty(p < p_c) = 0$.
-But, above the percolation transition, the network will be completely connected and all the nodes will belong to the largest cluster, called the giant component, so $P_\infty(p > p_c) = 1$.
+In this article, as the order parameter, we have utilized the percolation strength $P_\infty$, which is defined as the probability that a node belongs to the largest connected component (i.e., the cluster containing the largest amount of nodes in the network).
+As shown in \Cref{fig:perc}, below the transition, the network consists only of small finite clusters, yielding $P_\infty(p) = 0$.
+Above the percolation transition ($p > p_c$), the giant component emerges, but the network is generally not fully connected and small isolated clusters still exist.
+After the transition $P_\infty(p)$ grows continuously from $0$ to $1$ following the law $P_\infty(p) \propto (p - p_c)^\beta$ where $\beta > 0$ is the critical exponent (for example, $\beta = 5/36$ for a 2D lattice).

+While $P_\infty(p)$ characterizes the macroscopic size of the connected component, understanding transport efficiency within these structures requires analyzing the internal distances between nodes.
+To this end, recent advances in classical network theory have generalized these foundational concepts to path-based metrics, such as shortest-path percolation on random networks \cite{2024kim}.

-\section{Entanglement Manipulation}
+\section{Entanglement manipulation}

 Consider two distant laboratories $A$ (Alice) and $B$ (Bob).
-Both are allowed to perform local quantum operations in their respective systems, and can also send information to the other via classical manner (like, the telephone).
+Both are allowed to perform local quantum operations in their respective systems, and can also communicate classical information to each other.
 Everything that can be decomposed only with these two actions falls under the umbrella of Local Operations and Classical Communication (LOCC) \cite{2014locc}.
-LOCC's are the free operation that uses entanglement as a resource, they cannot increase entanglement but they can transform it in various ways \cite{nielsenchuang, 2019resource}.
+LOCCs are the free operations that use entanglement as a resource, they cannot increase entanglement but they can transform it in various ways \cite{nielsenchuang, 2019resource}.

 In 1999 Nielsen \cite{1999nielsen} demonstrated a necessary and sufficient condition to convert deterministically a bipartite entangled state $\ket{\psi}$ into a bipartite entangled state $\ket{\phi}$ under LOCC.